import gurobipy as gp

 import numpy as np

-c = np.random.randint(2, 6, size=20)
+np.random.seed(= np.random.randint(2, 6, size=20)

-f = np.random.randint(1, 15, size=10)
+c = np.random.randint(1, 15, size=10)

-A = np.random.randint(2, 6, size=(20, 20))
+f = np.random.randint(2, 6, size=(20, 20))

-B = np.random.randint(2, 26, size=(20, 10))
+A = np.random.randint(2, 26, size=(20, 10))

-b = np.random.randint(20, 50, size=20)
+B = np.random.randint(20, 50, size=20)

-obj_coeff = np.concatenate([c, f])
+= np.concatenate([c, f])

-constr_mat = np.concatenate([A, B], axis=1)
+obj_coeff = np.concatenate([A, B], axis=1)

-rhs = b
+constr_mat = b rhs

-gurobi_solver = LpSolverGurobi(obj_coeff, constr_mat, rhs)
+= LpSolverGurobi(obj_coeff, constr_mat, rhs)

-gurobi_solver.optimize()
+gurobi_solver.save_model( gurobi_solver.optimize()

 Model is infeasible!

-scip_solver = LpSolverSCIP(obj_coeff, constr_mat, rhs)
+= LpSolverSCIP(obj_coeff, constr_mat, rhs)

-scip_solver.optimize()
+scip_solver scip_solver.optimize()

 Model is infeasible!

-master_solver = GenericLpMasterSolver(f, B, b)
+= GenericLpMasterSolver(f, B, b)

-dual_subprob_solver = GenericLpSubprobSolver(A, c, B, b)
+master_solver = GenericLpSubprobSolver(A, c, B, b)

-benders_solver = GenericBendersSolver(master_solver, dual_subprob_solver)
+= GenericBendersSolver(master_solver, dual_subprob_solver)

-benders_solver.optimize()
+benders_solver benders_solver.optimize()

 Iteration: 1